Welcome to the Awaiting Kirin Gifu Taiga Drama Museum’s website

 Characters related to Gifu City

-Mitsuhide is a Warring States period military commander said to have been born in the year 1528 (Kyoroku 1) in Minonokuni (now Gifu Prefecture).
+Mitsuhide was a Sengoku period military commander said to have been born in the year 1528 in Mino Province (now Gifu Prefecture).

 Despite this reputation, he was also an excellent castle builder, involved in the building of Sakamoto Castle, Kameyama Castle, and Fukuchiyama Castle, and he was also said to be a skilled strategist and resourceful general for his role in plans such as the subjugation of Tanba.
-There are many mysteries surrounding his life, and some legends say that he was still alive even until the Battle of Sekigahara (Year 1600, Keicho 5).
+There are many mysteries surrounding his life, and some legends say that he was still alive even until the Battle of Sekigahara (1600).

 In Yamagata City, Gifu Prefecture, many folk legends remain about Mitsuhide’s birth and final years.

-It is said that the one who laid the foundation for the city of Gifu wasn't actually Oda Nobunaga, but the previous master of Inabayama Castle (now Gifu Castle), Saito Dosan.
-In the taiga drama ““Awaiting Kirin””, Dosan is illustrated as young Akechi Mitsuhide's master.
+It is said that the one who laid the foundation for the city of Gifu wasn’t actually Oda Nobunaga, but the previous master of Inabayama Castle (current Gifu Castle), Saito Dosan.
+In the Taiga drama, “Awaiting Kirin”, Dosan is portrayed as young Akechi Mitsuhide’s master.

-In the year Tenmon 23 (1554), Dosan's son Yoshitatsu succeeded his father as head of the family, but shortly after they came into conflict, and in the year Kouji 2 (1556), Dosan was defeated at the Battle of Nagaragawa on April 2nd.
+In 1554, Dosan’s son Yoshitatsu succeeded his father as head of the family, but shortly after they came into conflict in 1556, Dosan was defeated at the Battle of Nagaragawa on April 2nd.

-The most famous of the Warring States period generals, Oda Nobunaga was the second son of the chief retainer of the Kiyosu Oda family, Oda Nobuhide, and was born in Owari Shobata Castle and raised at Nagoya Castle.
-After marrying Nohime, the daughter of Saito Dosan, he inherited leadership of the household and shortly after sought to consolidate Owari.
+The most famous of the Sengoku period generals, Oda Nobunaga, was the second son of the house elder of the Kiyosu Oda family, Oda Nobuhide, and was born in Shobata Castle in Owari and raised in Nagoya Castle.
+After marrying Nohime, the daughter of Saito Dosan, he became head of the family and shortly after sought to consolidate Owari.

-In the year Eiroku 10 (1567), Nobunaga, who had taken over control of the castle, changed the name of the region from “Inokuchi” to “Gifu”, as well as making a declaration to “unify the nation by force” in order to achieve his dream of ruling the entire country.
+In 1567, Nobunaga, who had taken control of the castle, changed the name of the region from Inokuchi to Gifu as well as making a declaration to unify the nation by force in order to achieve his dream of ruling the entire country.
 It was around this time that Akechi Mitsuhide came into the service of Nobunaga.
-Building of the city by free markets and open guilds, protecting cormorant fishing, Gifu's representative tourist attraction, and encouraging hospitality are all marks that have been left by Nobunaga that are still visible in Gifu City now.

-In the year Tensho 4 (1576), Nobunaga turned over control of Gifu Castle to his eldest son Nobutada and moved to Azuchi Castle.
-Then, in the year Tensho 10 (1582) he was betrayed by Mitsuhide in the Honnoji Incident, and the story of his life came to a close.
+In 1576, Nobunaga turned over control of Gifu Castle to his eldest son Nobutada and moved to Azuchi Castle.
+Then, in 1582, he was betrayed by Mitsuhide in the Honno-ji Incident, and the story of his life came to a close.

 About the Taiga Drama Museum